 How should the probe tip resistor be installed?

-The probe tip should be inserted directly towards the handle with the banana plug out.
+The probe tip should be inserted directly towards the handle with the banana plug out (more recently the probe tip resistors have banana plugs on both ends).
 Do not rotate the probe tip – it installs straight in.

 What information is required in order to specify the switch option?